-U.S. Bishops’ Secretariat for Child and Youth Protection Releases Annual Report
+U.S. Bishops’ Secretariat of Child and Youth Protection Releases Annual Report

-The U.S. Conference of Catholic Bishops’ (USCCB) Secretariat of Child and Youth Protection has released the 2020 Annual Report – Findings and Recommendations on the Implementation of the Charter for the Protection of Children and Young People.
+WASHINGTON - The U.S. Conference of Catholic Bishops’ (USCCB) Secretariat of Child and Youth Protection has released the 2022 Annual Report – Findings and Recommendations on the Implementation of the Charter for the Protection of Children and Young People.

+During the audit period, dioceses and eparchies provided outreach and support to 254 victim survivors and their families who reported during the audit period.
+Continued support was provided to 1,589 victim survivors who had reported in prior audit periods.
 The report notes the ongoing work of the Church in continuing the call to ensure the safety of children and vulnerable adults.
-In 2020, the Church’s investment in protective services increased by 15 percent.
-This included over 2.5 million background checks conducted on clergy, employees, and volunteers.
-In addition, in 2020 over 2.5 million adults and 3.1 million children and youth were trained on how to identify the warning signs of abuse and how to report those signs.
-The Church also continues to provide outreach and support to 2,458 victim survivors and their families in the form of counseling, spiritual assistance, and other social services.
+In 2022, the Church conducted 2,144,161 background checks on clergy, employees, and volunteers.
+In addition, in 2022, over 2.1 million adults and over 2.9 million children and youth were trained in how to identify the warning signs of abuse and how to report those signs.
+These numbers had decreased significantly during the previous two years but are now increasing as society returns to activities enjoyed prior to the COVID pandemic.

-- Two eparchies did not participate in the audit: the Eparchy of St. Mary Queen of Peace, and the Eparchy of St. Peter the Apostle.
+- Two eparchies did not participate in the audit: the Chaldean Eparchy of St. Peter the Apostle, and St. Nicholas Ukrainian Catholic Eparchy.

 The USCCB’s Committee on the Protection of Children and Young People and the National Review Board continue to emphasize that the audit and continued application of zero-tolerance policies are two important tools in the Church’s broader program of creating a culture of protection and healing that exceeds the requirements of the Charter.